Defect #2473

 Is this patch going to be included in the core redmine product?
 We're having problems with our LDAP logins at present - we treat usernames as being case-insensitive, however redmine currently does not.

-Updated by Stanislav German-Evtushenko 9 months ago
+Updated by Stanislav German-Evtushenko over 14 years ago

 Tony Arnold wrote: